 The celebrities mentioned during Diddy’s sex trafficking trial

-Michael B. Jordan, Mike Myers and Kanye West are some of the celebrities names that have been brought up
+Michael B. Jordan, Mike Myers, Britney Spears and Kanye West are some of the celebrities names that have been brought up

 The sex-trafficking trial of Sean “Diddy” Combs continues in Manhattan federal court, where jurors heard testimony that mentioned a few A-list stars.